 If you jumped to this article from the September 2019 stats blog, here is the link to finish that article: September 2019 Housing Market Report.

 I am Paula Smith, Associate Broker with RealtyPath of St George.
-I have been a licensed, full time, real estate agent in Southern Utah since 2006.
-I have been selling residential real estate during all of the changes in the market as well as witnessing our St George area grow to become one of the fastest-growing cities in America.
-I keep my finger on the pulse and not only pay attention to what is going on, and I've accurately predicted future market conditions.
+I have been a licensed, full-time real estate agent in Southern Utah since 2006.
+I have been selling residential real estate during the market changes and witnessing our St George area grow to become one of the fastest-growing cities in America.
+I keep my finger on the pulse and not only pay attention to what is going on but also accurately predict future market conditions.

 Allow me to be of assistance and earn your business.
 If you've got a home in Southern Utah that you're thinking of selling and you'd like a property market report, I can send that to you.